fedes1to/Zygisk-ImGui-Menu/README.md

 # Zygisk Mod Menu Template
-Mod Menu template for unity games (it actually works and has been used multiple times)
+Mod Menu template that injects at runtime for unity games (it actually works and has been used multiple times).

+Currently 0 games detect it, USE AT YOUR OWN RISK.

 ** THIS MODULE IS ONLY FOR ARM64 **

-This is a good project

-This repository also uses cURL and ImGui

-Remember to change module.gradle before publishing, Main code lives in hook.cpp
+This repository also uses cURL and ImGui (duh) Remember to change module.gradle before publishing, Main code lives in hook.cpp